cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 In this example let's assume you visit your website and the content will be different based on which A/B campaign your server decides to send.
 Perhaps it is based on geo-location, IP address, time of day, locale, or other factors that are difficult to control.
 How can you write tests in this manner?

-Easily: control which campaign gets sent, or provide a reliable means to know which one it is.
+Control which campaign gets sent, or provide a reliable means to know which one it is.

 ### Use URL query params: